✓ Updated February 2026

 Taxis and Ride-Sharing (Uber/Cabify)

-Taxis are readily available at designated stands or can be hailed (look for the green light on the roof).
-Ride-sharing apps like Uber and Cabify operate in larger towns like Málaga and Marbella, offering a convenient alternative.
+Taxis are readily available at stands, hotels, and can be hailed on the street.
+Ride-sharing apps like Uber and Cabify also operate, offering a convenient door-to-door service.

 Car Rental